quipucords/yupana/README.md

 Make sure that there are no docker containers that will conflict with the services that are about to be brought up.
 It is safest if you have none at all, but containers that will not conflict can be left.

-To run the file upload service, yupana, and host inventory service locally, use the following command:
+To run the ingress service, yupana, and host inventory service locally, use the following command:
 ```
 make local-dev-up
 ```